Samsung/Universum/.github/CONTRIBUTING.md

 ### 0. [Fork](http://help.github.com/fork-a-repo/) the project repository from Github

-This step is requiered because of current Universum access policies: you won't be able to commit directly to Universum itself.
+This step is required because of current Universum access policies: you won't be able to commit directly to Universum itself.